The easiest way to create a table seating plan

 The wedding party is usually seated at a long table with seats down one side.
 This is called the 'top table' or 'head table'.

-Who to put on the top table can be a sensitive issue, especially if the parents of the bride or groom have divorced and remarried.
+Who to put on the top table and the layout can be a sensitive issue, especially if the parents of the bride or groom have divorced and remarried.
 Make sure you resolve any such issues long before the wedding day.

 There are many different ways to organize a wedding top table, but traditionally: